 Relevant Legal Basis for Data Collection in the EU

-In accordance with Art.
+Under Art.
 13 GDPR, we inform you about the legal basis of our data processing.
 Unless the legal basis in the data protection declaration is mentioned, the following applies: The legal basis for obtaining consent is Article 6 (1) lit. a and Art.
 7 DSGVO, the legal basis for the processing for the performance of our services and the execution of contractual measures as well as the response to inquiries is Art.
-6 (1) lit. b DSGVO, the legal basis for processing in order to fulfill our legal obligations is Art.
-6 (1) lit. c DSGVO, and the legal basis for processing in order to safeguard our legitimate interests is Article 6 (1) lit. f DSGVO.
-In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
+6 (1) lit. b DSGVO, the legal basis for processing to fulfil our legal obligations is Art.
+6 (1) lit. c DSGVO and the legal basis for processing to safeguard our legitimate interests is Article 6 (1) lit. f DSGVO.
+If vital interests of the data subject or another natural person require the processing of personal data, Art.
 6 para.
 1 lit. d DSGVO as legal basis.

-We take appropriate technical measures in accordance with Art.
-32 GDPR, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the different likelihood and severity of the risk to the rights and freedoms of natural persons and organizational measures to ensure a level of protection appropriate to the risk.
+We take appropriate technical measures under Art.
+32 GDPR, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing, as well as the different likelihood and severity of the risk to the rights and freedoms of natural persons and organizational measures to ensure a level of protection appropriate to the risk.

-Measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as their access, input, disclosure, availability and separation.
-We have also set up procedures to ensure the enjoyment of data subject rights, data deletion and data vulnerability.
-Furthermore, we consider the protection of personal data already in the development, or selection of hardware, software and procedures, according to the principle of data protection through technology design and privacy-friendly default settings (Article 25 DSGVO).
+Measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to the data and their access, input, disclosure, availability and separation.
+We have also set up procedures to ensure the enjoyment of data subject rights, deletion, and vulnerability.
+Furthermore, we consider the protection of personal data already in the development, or selection of hardware, software and procedures, according to the data protection principle through technology design and privacy-friendly default settings (Article 25 DSGVO).

 Collaboration with processors and third parties

-If, in the context of our processing, we disclose data to other persons and companies (contract processors or third parties), transmit them to them or otherwise grant access to the data, this will only be done on the basis of a legal permission (eg if a transmission of the data to third parties, as required by payment service providers, pursuant to Art.
-6 (1) (b) GDPR to fulfill the contract), you have consented to a legal obligation or based on our legitimate interests (eg the use of agents, webhosters, etc.).
+If in the context of our processing, we disclose data to other persons and companies (contract processors or third parties), transmit them to them or otherwise grant access to the data, this will only be done based on legal permission (eg if transmission of the data to third parties, as required by payment service providers, pursuant to Art.
+6 (1) (b) GDPR to fulfil the contract), you have consented to a legal obligation or based on our legitimate interests (eg the use of agents, web hosters, etc.).

-If we commission third parties to process data on the basis of a so-called “contract processing contract”, this is done on the basis of Art.
+If we commission third parties to process data based on a so-called “contract processing contract”, this is done based on Art.
 28 GDPR

 Transfers to third countries

-If we process data in a third country (ie outside the European Union (EU) or the European Economic Area (EEA)) or in the context of the use of third party services or disclosure or transmission of data to third parties, this will only be done if it is to fulfill our (pre) contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
+If we process data in a third country (ie outside the European Union (EU) or the European Economic Area (EEA)) or in the context of the use of third party services or disclosure or transmission of data to third parties, this will only be done if it is to fulfil our (pre) contractual obligations, based on your consent, based on a legal obligation or based on our legitimate interests.
 Subject to legal or contractual permissions, we process or have the data processed in a third country only in the presence of the special conditions of Art.
 44 et seq.
 DSGVO.
-That the processing is e.g. on the basis of specific guarantees, such as the officially recognized level of data protection (eg for the US through the Privacy Shield) or compliance with officially recognized special contractual obligations (so-called “standard contractual clauses”.
+That the processing is e.g. based on specific guarantees, such as the officially recognized level of data protection (eg for the US through the Privacy Shield) or compliance with officially recognized special contractual obligations (so-called “standard contractual clauses”.

 Rights of data subjects

-You have the right to ask for confirmation as to whether the data in question is being processed and for information about this data as well as for further information and a copy of the data in accordance with Art.
+You have the right to ask for confirmation as to whether the data in question is being processed and for information about this data, as well as for further information and a copy of the data under Art.
 15 GDPR.
 You have accordingly.
 Art.
-16 DSGVO the right to demand the completion of the data concerning you or the correction of the incorrect data concerning you.
-In accordance with Art.
-17 GDPR, they have the right to demand that the relevant data be deleted immediately or, alternatively, to require a restriction of the processing of data in accordance with Art.
+16 DSGVO the right to demand the completion of the data concerning you or correct the incorrect data concerning you.
+Under Art.
+17 GDPR, they have the right to demand that the relevant data be deleted immediately or, alternatively, require a data processing restriction under Art.
 18 GDPR.
-You have the right to demand that the data relating to you, which you have provided to us, be obtained in accordance with Art.
+You have the right to demand that the data relating to you, which you have provided to us, be obtained under Art.
 20 GDPR and request their transmission to other persons responsible.
 You have gem.
 Art.
 77 DSGVO the right to file a complaint with the competent supervisory authority.